rmannibucau/rmannibucau/README.md

 :sparkler: Yupiik OSS: [Yupiik OSS](https://www.yupiik.io/projects.html)

-Had been a Java guy for more 14+ years and slowly starting C#!
+Had been a Java guy for more 14+ years and became a Java/C# architect in 2024!

+Javaccino founder (Java/Kubernetes service company).